 Emergency mode must only be used in the event of a fault on the heat pump.
-In this mode, the compressor switches off and the immersion heater engages.
+In this mode, the compressor and fans switch off and the immersion heater engages.
 The heat pump display is not illuminated and the status lamp illuminates yellow.